MaximiliumM/JapaneseWidget/README.md

 <img src="https://raw.githubusercontent.com/MaximiliumM/JapaneseWidget/master/Documentation/widget.JPEG" width="150" alt="Japanese Widget"/>
 </p>

 This [Japanese dictionary app](https://apps.apple.com/us/app/japanese/id290664053), made by [Renzo Inc](https://www.japaneseapp.com), hasn't been updated with widgets yet, so I decided to take matters into my hands and this is the outcome – a widget created via Scriptable to display words and meanings exported by the Japanese app.
-You can also interact with the widget to open the word directly in the Japanese app.
+You can also interact with the widget to open the word directly into the Japanese app.

 ## Getting Started